guimtcandido/CANSART/LabView Library/README.md

 Best way to use:

 1º - Create a copy of the Example, and make your application on the EXAMPLE APPLICATION, so you won't need to deal with much configuration, since the example is most of it.

+NOTES:

+- Make sure the database is similar to the database on the example.
+LabView needs the DB to be initializers, specifically on ID!